 Description

-For the past eleven years, the Rivers2Lake education program has built a community of educators dedicated to sharing the Great Lakes with their students.
-The program has trained and mentored 106 teachers, helping them integrate Lake Superior research, history, policy, and stewardship into their classrooms.
+For the past twelve years, the Rivers2Lake education program has built a community of educators dedicated to sharing the Great Lakes with their students.
+The program has trained and mentored 1114 teachers, helping them integrate Lake Superior research, history, policy, and stewardship into their classrooms.
 Rivers2Lake teachers engage PK-12 students in outdoor and inquiry-based learning well beyond their year of participation.
 Working with partners including the Fond du Lac Band of Lake Superior Ojibwe, the Great Lakes Aquarium, the National Park Service, and the Superior Rivers Watershed Association, Rivers2Lake brings the Great Lakes Literacy Principles to life.
 Rivers2Lake is run by the education program at the Lake Superior National Estuarine Research Reserve in Superior, Wisconsin.
-Target Audience: Teachers within the St. Louis River watershed and/or Wisconsin's Lake Superior Basin.
-Grades preschool-12, and occasionally educators in nonformal settings.
-Accepting applications from April 6, 2023 through May 4, 2023.

-1. Educators who participate in Rivers2Lake engage in a supported change process with professional mentors, resulting in career-long confidence in, and commitment to, using interdisciplinary, outdoor, and inquiry based learning focused on Lake Superior.
+1. Educators who participate in Teacher's on the Estuary - Rivers2Lake Education Program engage in a supported change process with professional mentors, resulting in career-long confidence in, and commitment to, using interdisciplinary, outdoor, and inquirybased learning focused on Lake Superior.

 2. Rivers2Lake teachers integrate place-based information and data, educational materials, regional experts, and a personal understanding of the Lake Superior Watershed into curriculum, resulting in engaging educational content that improves Great Lakes Literacy.